 Georges Danton (1759-1794) was one of the towering figures of the French Revolution.
 Born near Troyes, Danton’s father was a local prosecutor but a generation further back his family had been peasants.
 Danton’s parents wanted him to enter the priesthood but he chose to follow his father into law.
 By the mid-1780s he was working as a defence lawyer in Reims, before buying a venal office and relocating to Paris in 1787.
 Unlike other notable revolutionaries Danton did not participate in the Estates General, however in the summer of 1789, he volunteered to serve in the National Guard.
 In October of that year, he founded the Cordeliers club, the most radical political club of the time.
 Danton’s compelling and witty oratory saw him rise to become the club’s president and attracted a measure of public popularity.

-Unlike his fellow Cordeliers, who were chiefly republican, Danton’s views about the monarchy were vague.
-He could be a sharp critic of the king, yet showed little inclination to support a French republic.
+Unlike his fellow Cordeliers, who were mostly Republicans, Danton’s views about the monarchy were vague.
+He could be a sharp critic of the king yet showed little inclination to support a French republic.
 Following the flight to Varennes, Danton argued for the forced abdication of Louis XVI in favour of his young son, with the Duke of Orleans acting as regent.
-It later emerged that Danton, who lived extravagantly, was accepting payments from Orleans and possibly other royalists.
+It later emerged that Danton, who lived extravagantly, was accepting payments from Orleans and possibly other Royalists.
 Surrounded by doubts about his political loyalties and accusations of corruption, Danton travelled to England for several weeks in mid-1791.
-He returned to Paris to stand as a candidate for the Legislative Assembly and failed to win a seat, though he remained popular and influential in the Paris sections.
+He returned to Paris to stand as a candidate for the Legislative Assembly but failed to win a seat, though he remained popular and influential in the Paris sections.